October 9, 2010

 The upper third of the hike up Grapevine Mountain

 At about 3000 feet we bypassed a steeper bump on the ridge by traversing to our left, getting up onto the ridge itself at about 3400 feet.
-The ridge from there was awesome, with great views and some scrambly class 2 sections.
+The ridge from there was awesome with great views and scrambly class 2 sections.
 It was quite enjoyable and made the entire hike worth it.

 grapevine3